Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 136. The assessment of mechanical work of breathing involves the measurement of what?

-It involves the measurement of the physical parameters of force and distance as they relate to moving air in and out of the lungs.
+The assessment of the mechanical work of breathing involves measuring the physical parameters of force and distance related to moving air in and out of the lungs.

 137. How is the mechanical work of breathing calculated?

-WOB = Change in Pressure x Change in Volume
+The mechanical work of breathing (WOB) is calculated as WOB = Change in Pressure x Change in Volume.

 138. When can total mechanical work be measured?

-It can be measured during artificial ventilation if the respiratory muscles are completely at rest.
+Total mechanical work can be measured during artificial ventilation when the respiratory muscles are completely at rest.

-139. What happens to work of breathing when a pulmonary disease is present?
+139. What happens to the work of breathing when a pulmonary disease is present?

 140. What breathing pattern is expected in a patient with pulmonary fibrosis?